-The first term in this equation vanishes in the limit $t \to \infty$ and the second term is identically zero at $\tau = 0$ because it is odd under the exchange of $s_1$ and $s_2$ .
-Therefore, the contribution proportional to which is proportional to the variance, and is thus finite for any H > 0.
-Moreover, this contribution is negative, since the autocorrelation function at $\tau$ must necessarily be smaller than the variance.
-This confirms the numerical observation in Figure 8 that the introduction of a finite time correlation in the forcing induces a smooth behavior of the velocity field at small time intervals.
+The first term in this equation vanishes in the limit $t \to \infty$ and the second term is identically zero at $\tau = 0$ because it is odd under the exchange of s_1 and s_2 .
+Therefore, the contribution proportional to τ vanishes.
+Deriving Eq.
+(3.12) with respect to τ , we obtain a single nonvanishing contribution in the stationary limit, equal to which is proportional to the variance, and is thus finite for any H > 0.
+Moreover, this contribution is negative, since the autocorrelation function at τ must necessarily be smaller than the variance.
+This confirms the numerical observation in Fig. 8 that the introduction of a finite time correlation in the forcing induces a smooth behavior of the velocity field at small time intervals.